ethantenison/A2SI_Explorer/tooltips/intro.md

-### Select a variable in the top left to start exploring.
+### To start exploring, select a variable in the top left dropdown.

 <img src="starthere_resized.png"
      alt="Start Here!"/>

-### For more project details, more options are available on the left sidebar.
+### For more project details, click on the navigator button.

 <img src="navbar_resized.png"
      alt="Start Here!"/>